gagan0123/shortcode-in-menus/README.md

 ### 3.4 ###
 * Escaping of output within a lot of functions.
 * Made the code WordPress PHPCS Compatible.
+* Patch to make it work with Max Mega Menu plugin.

 ### 3.3 ###
 * Fixed a compatibility issue with Twenty Fifteen theme.